Sales. Orders. Average Order Value. Churn.

 Here’s an example:

-This time was noticeability different.
+But this time was noticeability different.
 From start to finish, I was either frustrated or disappointed in our experience.

 Here’s one example: